psf/black/README.md

 `file-mode` is an int flag that determines whether the file was formatted as 3.6+ only, as .pyi, and whether string normalization was omitted.

+## Changing cache location

+*Black* uses [appdirs](https://pypi.org/project/appdirs/) to find the directory to write cache to.
+By default on Linux/Unix systems, it's in the current user's home directory: `~/.cache/black`.
+To override this behaviour, set the environment variable `XDG_CACHE_HOME` to your preferred location.

+For example, if you want to put the cache in the directory you're running *Black* from, set `XDG_CACHE_HOME=.cache`. *Black* will then write cache to `.cache/black`.

 ## Used by